kodymallory/MMM-withings/README.md

 ````url
 https://example.com/?state=1&code=deadbeefcafebabe12345789
 ````
-8. Copy the value for code into tokens.json in the following format
+8. Copy the value for code into tokens.json in the following format.
+You may need to create the file at ~/MagicMirror/modules/MMM-withings/tokens.json if it does not already exist
 ````json
 {
     "code":"deadbeefcafebabe12345789"